idrisr/notes/assembly.md

 ## `RDX`

 ## `RDI`
-first arg passing register?
+first arg passing register

 ## `RSI`
-second arg passing register?
+second arg passing register

 ## `RSP`
 The stack pointer register, `RSP`, points to the head of the stack for a